us3rname19/whatsie/README.md

 # Whatsie

 A simple & beautiful desktop client for WhatsApp Web.
-Chat without distractions on OS X, Windows and Linux.
+Chat without distractions on Linux.
 Not affiliated with WhatsApp or Facebook.
 This is NOT an official product.

 ## Default them dark: